dan-simon/mini-lambda/mini_lambda_guide.md

 (. <& (n -> ^ (x -> d (\*\&\* (. <& &> x) (\*\&\* (. <& &> x) (/ (. &> &> x) (. <& &> x)))) (\*\&\* (<& x) (\*\&\* (s (. <& &> x)) (. &> &> x))) (% (. &> &> x) (. <& &> x))) n (\*\&\* 0 (\*\&\* 2 n))))

-#### Other Information
+## Other Information

-###### Optimizations
+### Optimizations

 Optimization in writing a compiler or interpreter is permitted and indeed encouraged, but not required.
 It is typical to implement builtins more efficiently (that is, not directly in terms of their definitions).
 Cacheing even without $$ is also allowed.

 ### Exercises

-1. Someone wants to implement v by using while, specifically:
+Exercise 1.
+Someone wants to implement v by using while, specifically:

 v = (x -> while (y -> (< (s y) x)) s x 0)

 Will this work?
 Why or why not?

-2. Consider the sequence of functions (.), (. .), (. . .), etc. Are all these functions well-typed?
+Exercise 2.
+Consider the sequence of functions (.), (. .), (. . .), etc. Are all these functions well-typed?
 Are they all the same after some point?
 If so, what do they "converge" to?
 Can we generate them with (n -> ^ . n $)?

-3. How might you represent a finite list of numbers in Mini-Lambda?
+Exercise 3.
+How might you represent a finite list of numbers in Mini-Lambda?
 How would you get the last item of such a list, or concatenate two such lists?
 What might be the use of cacheing in the implementation?

-4. Can you use a product type of two numbers in the definition of v rather than a function?
+Exercise 4.
+Can you use a product type of two numbers in the definition of v rather than a function?
 How about a sum type of two numbers?

-5. Using just lambda expressions, 0, s, and ^, what is the shortest program you can write to calculate a number at least 2 ** 1024 (the classical number size limit)?
+Exercise 5.
+Using just lambda expressions, 0, s, and ^, what is the shortest program you can write to calculate a number at least 2 ** 1024 (the classical number size limit)?

-6. How would you define bitwise operators on numbers in Mini-Lambda?
+Exercise 6.
+How would you define bitwise operators on numbers in Mini-Lambda?
 Is there a limit to how efficiently you can do such operations?